 Families with children with a severe disability or medical condition

-Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full-time daily care to someone with a severe disability or medical condition or to someone who is frail aged.
+Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full time daily care to someone with a severe disability, medical condition, or who is frail aged.

 Carer Allowance is a supplementary payment for parents or carers who provide daily care to an adult or child who has a disability, medical condition or who is frail aged.